 The majority of the physical recovery happens within the first month following the surgery.
 Throughout the preliminary phases, movement is confined to walking, standing and sitting without any pushing, pulling or lifting.
 Return to work will depend upon healing and whether you have a less active job.
 Actions like exercise may be limited for over a month depending upon how easily you recover.

-Possible Problems of Breast AugmentationThis surgery is associated with many of the same dangers as other kinds of major cosmetic surgery.
-It also has a few distinct dangers consisting of:
+Possible Difficulties of Breast implantThis operation is associated with several of the same risks as other types of major plastic surgery.
+It also has a few unique dangers including:

 - Uneven or rippling skin smoothness over the breast implant

 - Occurrence of hard and fibrous scar tissue surrounding the implant (capsular contracture).